-Nope, not a typo, that's how you spell ALfheim, the name of the second virtual world encountered in this series.
+It's not a typo: that's how you spell ALfheim, the name of the second virtual world encountered in this series.
 In ALfheim, players select one of nine base classes, each with unique abilities; we'll list which race each of today's fighters selected (minus those who never participated in ALfheim) and briefly discuss the strengths of that race.

 Sword Art Overview

-Not familiar with Sword Art Online?
-It's an anime series set in the 2020's, where entire virtual worlds can be experienced in massively multiplayer online (MMO) video games.
+Sword Art Online is an anime set in the 2020s, where entire virtual worlds can be experienced in massively multiplayer online (MMO) video games.
 Players in these games level up, collect weapons, and hone their skills to increase their power.
-Throughout the anime, we're introduced to many powerful gamers.. which one reigns supreme?
+Throughout the anime, we're introduced to many powerful gamers; which one reigns supreme?

-Today, we'll examine the best of the best and declare the ultimate fighter!
-Spoilers ahead, so only continue if you don't mind hearing some plot twists from the first and second anime.
-Let's begin!
+Today, we'll examine the best of the best and declare the ultimate digital fighter!
+Spoilers ahead, so only continue if you don't mind some plot twists from the first and second anime.

 ALfheim Race: Sylph (Specialize in Wind Magic and Speed)

-Starting things off, we have the menacing..
-Leafa.
-Okay, it's a silly name, but its just her avatar; in real life, Kirito's younger sister, Suguha, controls this blond-haired warrior.
+Starting things off, we have the menacing Leafa.
+It's a silly name, but it's just her avatar.
+In real life, Kirito's younger sister, Suguha, controls this blond-haired warrior.
 Suguha is a renowned kendo practitioner, making her formidable both in the real and virtual world.
 Leafa's blade poses a large threat, but she skillfully uses magic to blast foes or heal allies, making her a well-rounded fighter.
 She also serves as a fountain of knowledge for Kirito, guiding him through the initially unfamiliar world of ALfheim.

 Weakness: In battle?
-No unique combo attack.
+No unique skills.
 In life?
 Continuously falling in love with her brother.

 ALfheim Race: Salamander (Specialize in Fire Magic and Power)